chuber75/CPSC4910-Driving-Incentive-App/README.txt

 CPSC 4910 Driving Intenctive App using HTML, CSS, PHP, and MySQL.
 The professional skills our team used were triggers and store procedures.
+Our database is no longer up and running, but this is the code we used for the project.